 Canon 850D vs Leica M-E Typ 240

 The Canon EOS 850D (called Canon T8i in some regions) and the Leica M-E (Typ 240) are two digital cameras that were officially introduced, respectively, in February 2020 and June 2019.
-The 850D is a DSLR, while the M-E Typ 240 is a rangefinder-style mirrorless camera.
+The 850D is a DSLR, while the M-E Typ 240 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (850D) and a full frame (M-E Typ 240) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.